Summer Farro Saute

 - Eggs - 4

-- Cook farro - (Double if making Thursday’s meal.)
+Cook farro - (Skip if made ahead for Tuesday.)
 Bring a saucepan of water to boil.
 Give it a generous sprinkle of salt and add farro.
 If you bought semi-pearled or husked farro, it should take about 25 minutes to cook until al dente, tender but not soggy.
 (Can be done up to 5 days ahead)

-- Fold in farro (reserve half if doubled for Thursday) and corn until warmed through.
+Fold in farro and corn until warmed through.

-- Remove pan from heat and stir in lemon juice.
-Season with some salt and pepper.
+Remove pan from heat and stir in lemon juice and pancetta.
 Set aside, covered to keep warm.

-- Heat a nonstick pan with second portion of oil over medium heat.
+Heat a nonstick pan with oil over medium heat.
 Crack eggs into pan and fry until cooked to your liking - on one side for sunny-side up or flip to cook on both sides.